Leslie Crocker Snyder

-Leslie Crocker Snyder (born 1942) is an American lawyer and former judge, most notable for her work writing and instituting the original rape shield laws in the state of New York.
-A pioneer in her field, she was the first women to try a homicide in the state.
+Leslie Crocker Snyder (born 1942) is an American lawyer, author, and former judge, most notable for her work writing and instituting the original rape shield laws in the state of New York.
+A pioneer in her field, she was the first woman to try a homicide in the state.
 She also ran for DA in 2005 and 2009 as a part of the Democratic Party.

 Early life and education

 Crocker was born in New York to an academic family, the daughter of Billie (née Danziger) - and Lester Crocker - a professor and also a Dean at Case-Western Reserve University.
 She attended the Bryn Mawr School.
 Snyder graduated from Radcliffe College (now Harvard) on scholarship in 1962 and completed a certificate from the Harvard-Radcliffe Program in Business Administration in 1963.
 She then attended the Case Western Reserve University School of Law - where her father was dean of the graduate school.
 Snyder was admitted to the Ohio State Bar in 1966 and the New York State Bar in 1967.